quantom-collab/tiktaalik/README.md

 If you use tiktaalik in your research, please cite the paper!
-The paper is [Kernel methods for evolution of generalized parton distributions](https://inspirehep.net/literature/2860861), by A. Freese, D. Adamiak, I Cloët, W. Melnitchouk, J.-W. Qiu, N. Sato, and M. Zaccheddu.
+The paper is [Kernel methods for evolution of generalized parton distributions](https://inspirehep.net/literature/2860861), by A. Freese, D. Adamiak, I. Cloët, W. Melnitchouk, J.-W. Qiu, N. Sato, and M. Zaccheddu.
 It's on arXiv at [2412.13450](https://arxiv.org/abs/2412.13450), and is currently under review for publication.